James Bethell, 5th Baron Bethell: House of Lords

 On 17 September 2021, Lord Bethell left government during the second cabinet reshuffle of the second Johnson ministry.

 In November 2021, it emerged that Lord Bethell had been part of a government meeting regarding a £600 million contract with Randox, the clinical diagnostics firm for which Owen Paterson was found to have breached parliamentary standards in which, against protocol, no minutes were taken.

+In 2022 and 2023, he joined the Development Council of Sadler's Wells, and became Board Advisor to Plessey Semiconductors, Senior Advisor to the Milken Institute, and Board Member of Business for Health, a UK-based business-led coalition focused on workplace health and prevention.
+He has also served on the House of Lords Secondary Legislation Scrutiny Committee and as vice-chair of the All-Party Parliamentary Groups on Health and Swimming.